 Raff Object Storage is a good fit for off-server backup copies from Raff Linux VMs.
 You can store database dumps, Restic repositories, log archives, application uploads, and periodic exports outside the VM lifecycle.
 If the VM is rebuilt, deleted, or compromised, the object storage bucket still gives you a separate recovery path.

 AWS S3 is also excellent for backups, especially in enterprise AWS environments.
-It supports versioning, lifecycle policies, object lock, Glacier classes, replication, AWS Backup integrations, and compliance-oriented retention designs.
+It supports versioning, lifecycle policies, object lock, archive classes, replication, AWS Backup integrations, and compliance-oriented retention designs.
 If your backup strategy already depends on AWS account structure, IAM, cross-region replication, or archive classes, AWS S3 is usually the stronger platform.

 For small teams, Raff’s advantage is that a backup bucket is easier to cost.
 If you store 100 GB of backup data and restore or test up to 1 TB/month, Raff keeps that within the base plan.
 That encourages restore testing, and restore testing is what turns a backup from a promise into an actual recovery path.